-It’s easy to miss over or under payments, whether an employee is in the wrong plan, or if an employee isn’t enrolled in a plan at all, so be sure to check your transactions carefully.
-If errors aren’t caught in time, an employer can face unexpected costs and potential legal action.
+It’s easy to miss over or underpayments, whether an employee is in the wrong plan, or if an employee isn’t enrolled in a plan at all, so be sure to check your transactions carefully.
+An employer can face unexpected costs and potential legal action if errors aren't caught in time.

 Finally, keep all supporting documents in your records in case of an audit.
 By storing your documents safely, you’ll be able to back up why you made changes to your account balances.

 Administering an employee benefit can be challenging for many organizations.
 With compliance regulations and deadlines to manage, mistakes can quickly occur.
-That’s why it’s crucial to conduct regular benefits reconciliation for your business to catch any potential oversights.
+That’s why conducting regular benefits reconciliation for your business is crucial to catch any potential oversights.

 Reconciliation can take some time, depending on the size of your organization.
 But the more consistent you are with the process, the fewer errors you’ll have that need correcting to stay in compliance.